sliute/bookmark-manager/README.md

 A [Makers Academy course challenge](https://github.com/makersacademy).

 Version 1/3.

-See [version 2/3](https://github.com/sim-ware/bookmark-manager) and [version 3/3](https://github.com/dylanrhodius/bookmark-challenge) in the respective MA student repos.
+Also take a look at my contributions to versions [2](https://github.com/sim-ware/bookmark-manager) and [3](https://github.com/dylanrhodius/bookmark-challenge) in the respective MA student repos.

 ## User Stories